Gerry Byrne (politician): Provincial politics

 In the provincial Liberal Party's 2013 leadership race, it was widely speculated that Byrne would enter the race.
 Byrne later decided not to run and supported Humber Valley MHA Dwight Ball.
 Byrne retired from federal politics at the 2015 election in order to run successfully provincially later that year becoming MHA for Corner Brook.
 Byrne was re-elected in the 2019 provincial election.
 Byrne was re-elected in the 2021 provincial election.

-During the Provincial Liberal Party's 2025 leadership race it was again speculated that Byrne would enter the race as a front-runner.
+During the Provincial Liberal Party's 2025 leadership race, it was again speculated that Byrne would enter the race as a front-runner.
 He later endorsed Windsor Lake MHA John Hogan.

 On July 17, 2025, Byrne announced that he would not seek re-election.

 Cabinet minister (Provincial)

-Following the Ball Liberals forming government in the 2015 election, he was appointed Minister of Advanced Education, Skills and Labour.
+Following the Ball Liberals forming government in the 2015 election, Byrne was appointed Minister of Advanced Education, Skills and Labour.
 He subsequently served as Minister of Fisheries and Land Resources following a 2017 cabinet shuffle.

-On August 19, 2020, he was appointed Minister of Immigration, Skills and Labour in the Furey government.
+On August 19, 2020, Byrne was appointed Minister of Immigration, Skills and Labour in the Furey government.
 On July 19, 2024, he was appointed as Minister of Fisheries, Forestry, and Agriculture and Minister Responsible for the Public Procurement Agency.

-On May 9, 2025 Byrne was appointed Minister of Jobs, Immigration and Growth in the John Hogan government.
+On May 9, 2025, Byrne was appointed Minister of Jobs, Immigration and Growth in the John Hogan government.